-I’ll take a Darwinian position on that one and say that in order to survive we need to respond and adapt to our environment, so by that principle we should be able to live without anything – except, of course, oxygen and other fundamental requirements for life.
+I’ll take a Darwinian position on that one and say that in order to survive we need to respond and adapt to our environment, so by that principle, we should be able to live without anything – except, of course, oxygen and other fundamental requirements for life.

 One for the road… I find your project micro-design really inspiring and innovative, how did you come up with this idea?

-Micro-designs is an interior design collection inspired by biological pattern, particularly at a microscopic level.
-The project developed from a body of work I did working with the pathology team at Poole Hospital in Dorset, UK, whilst I was artist in residence in 2000.
+Micro-designs is an interior design collection inspired by biological patterns, particularly at a microscopic level.
+The project developed from a body of work I did working with the pathology team at Poole Hospital in Dorset, UK, whilst I was an artist in residence in 2000.
 I developed a series of Cellular Wallpapers, chintzy decorative patterns derived from microscopy images of human cells, my own cells.

 On one hand, it was intended as a purposeful tongue in cheek take on ‘interior design’ – the ultimate narcissistic statement in interior décor – but there was also a serious attempt to engage with medical imagery in a hospital environment in a subtle and sensitive way.
 Hospital art is often intended as a distraction, to take the patient’s mind off their situation.
 But what if it could be used as a means of breaking down barriers to medical information or of breaking taboos?
 We can be incredibly squeamish about our insides, and biology is thought of as very messy – but there is complex and beautiful design inherent within biological systems.